Middle School Mathematics

 Polynomials, expansion, and factoring

 Having introduced how to express unknowns abstractly and how to solve linear equations, I introduce how to solve more difficult equations (such as quadratic equations) and how to manipulate the variables arithmetically.
 In the last article, we introduce the Cauchy-Schwarz inequality, which is essential to prove Heisenberg¡¯s uncertainty principle in quantum mechanics.

-The concept of a function is very useful and important in mathematics.
+The concepts of a function and a set are very useful and important in mathematics.

 In the first article, we explain the famous theorem named after the Greek philosopher Pythagoras who died about five centuries before Jesus Christ.
 In the next two articles, using the Pythagorean theorem, we will see the great utility of the Cartesian coordinate system; it can translate geometry to numbers.
 In the last article, we will apply the knowledge we learned in ¡°Quadratic equation¡± to geometry.

 Inscribed quadrilateral in a circle